j7mah/MSCI332Project/README.md

 2) Open terminal and go to the path you want the repository to be stored.
 Use the following command: cd '<PATH_YOU_WANT_REPO>'

-3)Clone the repository.
+3) Clone the repository.
 Navigate to the repository and click the Green Code button.
 Copy the HTTPS link and run the following command:
 'git clone <HTTPS_LINK>'

 </div>
 <html>